-Soak the yeast in the lukewarm water.
-Then add the oil, honey, 05 Smoked malt and salt and mix well together.
+Dissolve the yeast in the lukewarm water.
+Then add the oil, honey, Super Grain Flour Smoked Malt and salt and mix well.

-Then add the wheat flour little by little until it has the right consistency.
+Then add the wheat flour little by little until it has the right texture.
 If you are using a mixer, knead it at low speed for 3-5 minutes.

-The dough should at least rise for two hours on the kitchen table - much like in the fridge overnight, here the taste really gets the opportunity to develop.
+The dough should at least rise for two hours on the kitchen table - preferably in the fridge overnight, as the taste really gets the opportunity to develop.

-When the dough is raised, you get the dough out on a table sprinkled plenty of flour and rolls it into a 30 x 10 rectangle.
-Brush the dough with oil and cover the dough loosely with household film.
-Place the dough for raising for about 1 hour or until the dough is raised to double height.
+When the dough has risen, you put the dough out on a table sprinkled with plenty of flour and roll it into a 30 x 10 cm rectangle.
+Brush the dough with oil and cover the dough loosely with plastic wrap.
+Let the dough rise for about 1 hour or until the dough has risen to double height.

-Turn on the oven on 250 degrees hot air and leave the baking sheets in the oven - if necessary, use a rear (this gives crispier grissini).
+Turn on the oven on 250 degrees hot air and leave the baking pan in the oven - if necessary, use a baking stone (this gives crispier grissini).
 Allow the oven to warm well.

-Take a piece of baking paper and butter oil over the paper.
+Take a piece of baking paper and rub oil over the paper.

-Make sure there is a distance between the pig sinis, lightly brush them with oil and sprinkle a little flaked salt over them.
+Make sure there is distance between the grissinis, lightly brush them with oil and sprinkle a little flaked salt over them.